-I’m a professional counsellor based in Halifax, Nova Scotia, with a passion for global mental health.
+I’m a counselling therapist based in Halifax, Nova Scotia, with a passion for global mental health.

 I graduated with distinction from the Psychology Specialist program at the University of Toronto with a minor in Buddhism, Psychology, and Mental Health.
 I also graduated top of my class with a post-graduate diploma in Behavioural Science Technology from St. Lawrence College, and I hold a master’s degree in Counselling Psychology from Yorkville University in Canada.

 In 2014, I was the first Canadian to receive specialized training in the Swedish Alnarp Model of Nature-Based Therapy from psychologists at the University of Copenhagen.
 I have taught mindfulness meditation to inmates through Correctional Service Canada, provided mindfulness-based psychotherapy for eating disorders and addictions at the Centre for Addiction and Mental Health (CAMH) in Toronto, and worked as a mental health counsellor at Queen’s University in Kingston, Ontario.

-Currently, I offer online video counselling services for individuals across Canada and internationally, and I facilitate in-person nature therapy groups in Nova Scotia.
+Currently, I offer online counselling services for individuals across Canada and internationally and in-person therapy services for those in Halifax, Nova Scotia.
 I am also the creator of Meditation for Change, a YouTube meditation project aimed at supporting the basic needs of women in the developing world.

 In my free time, I enjoy spending time by the ocean, running, cooking, and otherwise enjoying the good company of family and friends.